azat-co/practicalnode/chapter4/chapter4.md

 <div>Pug is a template engine.
 It can be used in Node.js and in the browser JavaScript.</div>
 ```

-The dot comes in handy for writing JavaScript.
+The dot comes in handy for writing JavaScript that executes at run time, which is the topic of the next section.

 ## Script and Style Blocks